 Love to entertain?
-Prepping for the hoards decamping to your place for Christmas?
+Prepping for the hoards decamping to your place?
 Or are you a regular host and everyone simple knows your house is where the party’s at?
-I’m a big fan of the new wave of enthusiasm for staying in above going out – and you know why?
 Nothing really beats getting your loved ones together in the comfort of your own home where you have everything you need close to hand, lots of comfy places to sit and entertainment on tap.
-Anyone have a smart home hub and asked it to play the decades music quiz?
-Highly recommend.

-For the best house party, you need a good kitchen (living-diner too), and planning your room(s) around hosting means thinking about how you like to use the space day to day as well as when it’s Party O’clock.
-I asked KBB magazine journalist Ysanne Brooks to round up her top list of essentials if you do love to entertain.
-Want to read?
-Here goes (glass of fizz optional)…
+So, for the best house party, you need a good kitchen (living-diner too), and planning your room(s) around hosting means thinking about how you like to use the space day to day as well as when it’s party o’clock.
+Here’s what you’ll need…

 A layout made for parties